JoshKeegan/sst/CONTRIBUTING.md

  - [Tiling-Assistant](https://github.com/Leleat/Tiling-Assistant) - another gnome-shell extension for tiling, with different use-cases.
 This, and other compatibly licensed extensions are a good source of examples.

  ## TypeScript
- SST is now written in TypeScript, using types generated from GI (GObject Introspection).
-These cover many GNOME APIs, but not gnome-shell specific APIs.
-These are generally wrappers around lower-level GNOME APIs, but where required, types can be manually added in `src/imports.d.ts`.
+ SST is now written in TypeScript.

+ GNOME API types are generated from GI (GObject Introspection).

+Gnome-shell specific APIs are written in JS and can be found [in the gnome-shell repo](https://gitlab.gnome.org/GNOME/gnome-shell/-/tree/main/js).
+These are generally wrappers around lower-level GNOME APIs, but where required, types can be manually added in `src/gnomeShell/**/*.d.ts` to use them from TS.

+A [custom esbuild plugin](tools/esbuild/gjs/gjs.go) is used to convert the imports from the generated "@gir/*" packages to ones that gjs understands.
+> Note: this could likely be improved now that gnome-shell 45 switched to ESM.
+We'd need to get the "@gir/*" packages to be able to be imported directly from "gi://*".

 # Unit Tests
 Gnome extensions aren't natively unit testable.
 It could still be done but I have decided that right now for this project it is not worth the effort since the whole extension needs manually testing after changes anyway.
 Should I ever *really* need to unit test something it can be achieved by making the SUT global (not a great pattern to follow for building a test suite), or with bundling, e.g. as has been done in